Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rATcozDE25c,305.83886666666666,309.87623333333335.md

 ### Transcript

-> see it how many likes on this youtube video for jace to get fired
+> see it how many likes on this youtube video for jace to get fired one like can we get more survival